Revised and adopted on May 17, 2015.

 Article IX: Church Year

-Sunday morning services shall begin the second Sunday of September and end upon the first Sunday of June.
+Sunday morning services shall begin no later than the second Sunday of September and end no earlier than the first Sunday in June.
+Extensions to the traditional church year will be announced at least three months ahead and published by the board secretary.
 After the first Sunday of June, informal gatherings and discussions may be held during the summer.
 The fiscal year of the church shall begin July 1 and extend through June 30 following.

 Article X: Amendments